na-na-hi/renget/archive/2ia7a.md

 Name:Tokino Sora
 Ability: ''Wings of Freedom''
-Description: A normal highschooler who one day gained the ability.
+Description: A normal highschooler who one day awakened her metahuman potential.
 The wings seem to be extremely durable and can shoot feathers that penetrate even steel, they harden once they leave the main body or when used for defense.
-The fliying speed needs to be tested.
+The fliying speed surpasses A5-23 fighters
-Danger Level: Null
+Danger Level: Null (B+)
 Observations: Tokino Sora has bowed to not fight against humanity and takes active efforts in protecting it.
 In case of her going rogue, multiple ways of stopping her are available.
 Electrified Nets seem to be particularly effective

 Name: Roboco